HansPalacios/VelveteenEnsemble/README.md

 Installing Carrierwave to add, edit, and delete media from AWS S3 storage.
 Making sure to initially set it up to work with Heroku later on.

-The homepage has a slideshow of photos and videos highlighting different buttons at different times of playback.
+Using ```gem 'bxslider-rails'``` with jquery for the Homepage image slideshow, which can be formatted to autoplay and link to highlight the venue buttons at different points.